 So far, I’ve used this scope for medium to long-range shooting.
 If that’s the range you’re looking for, then this Vortex is just perfect.
 That’s all I have to say.

-Additionally, Vortex’s trademark dead-hold BDC reticle does a great job of predicting bullet trajectories and is ideal for situations where you have to estimate holdover.
+Additionally, Vortex’s trademark dead-hold BDC reticle does a great job of predicting bullet trajectories and is ideal for situations where I have to estimate holdover.
 The second focal plane reticle maintains the same size as the reticle across varying powers, allowing for seamless zooming in and out experience.
+I found the BDC reticle very intuitive for holdover estimation at longer ranges.
+Dialing in elevation adjustments was also smooth and precise with audible clicks.
+There was minimal parallax error even at high magnification.

-Very generous eye relief of 3.9 inches keeps your eyes out of harm’s way.
+Very generous eye relief of 3.9 inches keeps my eyes out of harm’s way.
 I could use it for several hours without any discomfort.
+The forgiving eye box allowed me to quickly acquire targets while maintaining a comfortable head position behind the rifle.
+This was critical for my all day hunting trips.

-Multicoated, anti-reflective lenses provide a very vivid picture with true contrast, which seems almost HD quality.
+Multicoated, anti-reflective lenses provide a very vivid picture with true contrast, which seems almost HD quality to me.
 The contrast and color clarity allowed me to spot my game even with the thick forest cover blocking my vision.
+I was impressed by the color fidelity and resolution, spotting game that I would have likely missed with a lower quality optic.

 I also loved the adjustment turrets.
-They have a maximum internal adjustment of 50 MOA with a gradation of one-quarter MOA per click.
+They have a maximum internal adjustment of 50 MOA with a gradation of 1/4r MOA per click.
 They can also quickly be reset to zero.
 It saved me a lot of the hassle of reversing counting clicks.
+The turrets tracked accurately and consistently during my testing.
+I never had an issue returning to zero after temporarily dialing in elevation corrections.

 Is there anything wrong with the scope?
-Well, while it offers a good picture, I found it to become slightly distorted at higher zooms, which can be annoying as you want to focus on the deer at longer distances.
+Well, while it offers a good picture, I found it to become slightly distorted at higher zooms, which can be annoying as I want to focus on the deer at longer distances.
+The highest magnification had some fringing around high contrast edges, but not enough to interfere with target identification.

 Product Highlight